sormiston/SquirrelTales/README.md

  - Fetch button must "sleep" while rendering text to prevent user overload
  - Mobile adaption of DirtyAvenue branch

  ## Optimizations
  - REFACTOR JS querySelectors w/ HTML for cleaner syntactic selection - esp. map-view should be an ID
- - Hit the API only ONCE, on page load
+ - Hit the API only ONCE, on page load - DONE !!
  - Re-assign dv #map-view as a class to free up CSS specificity for style override - DONE
  - DRY generation of grid items in renderMap switch statements - DONE